matheus-cal/mastermind_flask/README.md

 Lastly, a third function that receives the .txt content, another 4-digits non-repeated random number and evaluate:

--If there is an equal digit in both numbers but in different position, it returns a "0".
+- If there is an equal digit in both numbers but in different position, it returns a "0".
--If there is an equal digit in both numbers but in the same position, it returns a "1".
+- If there is an equal digit in both numbers but in the same position, it returns a "1".
--If there is no equal numbers, do not return response.
+- If there is no equal numbers, do not return response.
--Repeat to all digits in the number.
+- Repeat to all digits in the number.